If you search online for '7 wonders Wales' you will come across a rhyme I was taught in primary school:

 Overton yew trees, St Winefride's well

 The writer was that well-known poet Anonymous.
 Perhaps he/she was English, but what is certain is that in exploring Wales, Anonymous seems to have failed to discover Mid and South Wales.
 Let's take a quick tour...

 1. Pistyll Rhaeadr Waterfall

 First up from the rhyme, is Pistyll Rhaeadr Waterfall, near Llanrhaedr-ym-Mochnant.
-The waterfall can be found at the end of very rural drive into the Welsh Marches and through locations for the film "The Englishman Who Went Up a Hill But Came Down a Mountain".
+The waterfall can be found at the end of a very rural drive into the Welsh Marches and through locations for the film "The Englishman Who Went Up a Hill But Came Down a Mountain".
 The road from Llanrhaedr-ym-Mochnant is single track with passing places, which means that it is best avoided if you don't have much patience or are poor at reversing.
-The car park for the falls costs £1.50, but you can park on the side of the road before you get to it, if you manage to find a space.
+There is a charge for the car park for the falls, but you can park on the side of the road before you get to it (if you manage to find a space).
 At 74 metres, Pistyll Rhaeadr is the highest waterfall in both England and Wales and is fed by plentiful water from the Berwyn Hills.
 If you wish, you can take a footpath to the top of the waterfall.

 2. St Giles' Church, Wrexham